000744210/000744210/README.md

 I focus on efficiency and cost reduction.
 Hosting currently costs $0.00 and supports up to approximately 500,000 monthly unique people before a different host is required.

-Most of my main repositories are privated, most of the repositories are compiled websites, sorry.
+Most of my main repositories are privated, most of the public repositories are compiled source code, sorry.